myShoppingListHTW/ShoppingList_FrontEnd/README.md

 It simplifies the process of creating, managing, and sharing your shopping lists.
 No more forgetting items or feeling overwhelmed at the store – our app has got you covered!

-## Very Important:V
+## Very Important:
-##### We regret to inform you that due to unforeseen technical challenges, we were unable to configure the self-registration
-feature in our app as originally planned.
+##### We regret to inform you that due to unforeseen technical challenges, we were unable to configure the self-registration feature in our app as originally planned.
 As a result, we have taken the initiative to add your official university email addresses to our Okta system.

 ##### Here's what you need to know: